hoangtn/extTADA/README.md

 This is used to describe the workflow of the hierachical bayesian project.

+Click here [describeModels.pdf](./describeModels.pdf) to take a quick look at the work.

 Go to [Model](./Model) to see the description of different models.

 Go to [MutationRate](./MutationRate) to see files relating to mutation-rate calculation.